Father's Day is coming up at the end of the week. It's a special day when we honor our fathers and grandfathers and celebrate our paternal bonds.

 In 1972, US President Richard Nixon signed a proclamation honoring Father’s Day as an official, nationwide holiday in the United States.

 Father's Day celebrations in other countries were inspired by the original American custom of Father's Day.
 In Canada, the UK and the US, Father's Day is celebrated on the third Sunday in June.
-Many other countries, such as Argentina, France, Greece, India, Ireland, Mexico, Pakistan, Singapore, South Africa, Venezuela, Australia and New Zealand celebrate Father's Day in June, as well.
+Many other countries, such as Argentina, France, Greece, India, Ireland, Mexico, Pakistan, Singapore, South Africa and Venezuela, celebrate Father's Day in June, as well.

 How will you celebrate Father's Day?